ganeshreddychimmula/time-tracking-dashboard/README.md

 - [**EVERY LAYOUT**](https://every-layout.dev/)**:** Learn to write better, resilient CSS

 ## Notes
+- A balanced CSS architecture was key: a foundation of fluid custom properties, preset classes for semantic components, and utility classes for granular overrides.

 -  The dimensions of our elements should be largely derived from their inner content and outer context.
 When we try to prescribe dimensions, things tend to go amiss.
 All we should be doing as visual designers is making suggestions as to how the layout should take shape.
 We might, for instance, apply a min-height  or proffer a flex-basis.

 - The CSS of suggestion is at the heart of algorithmic layout design.
 Instead of telling browsers what to do, we allow browsers to make their own calculations, and draw their own conclusions, to best suit the user, their screen, and device.
 Nobody should experience obscured content under any circumstances.